Updated: Aug 29

 In summer, the roads and trails of Iceland’s mountainous interior open to traffic.
-The roads, known as F roads, are a far cry from the smooth paved surface of the ring road and those that radiate out from major cities like Reykjavik and Akureyri.
+The roads, known as F-roads, are a far cry from the smooth paved surface of the ring road and those that radiate out from major cities like Reykjavik and Akureyri.
 Having a graveled surface doesn’t make an Icelandic road an F road.
 As well, these rough roads cross challenging terrain, making maintenance hard and extreme potholes very common indeed.
-And that’s not all – some F roads also require drivers to tackle river crossings, which requires skill and often nerves of steel.
+And that’s not all – some F-roads, like F208, also require drivers to tackle river crossings, which requires skill and often nerves of steel.
 Let’s see how crossing rivers in Iceland with a camper works!

 It isn’t the same as going for a drive off-road

 Driving off-road is illegal in Iceland.
-For travelers, the problem is that where you might drive off-road in your own country, it could be considerably less tricky than driving on one of Iceland’s F roads!
-So while you won’t be breaking the law if you can drive one of the F roads, you might be forced to turn back if conditions become too difficult.
+For travelers, the problem is that where you might drive off-road in your own country, it could be considerably less tricky than driving on one of Iceland’s F-roads!
+So while you won’t be breaking the Icelandic traffic law if you can drive one of the F-roads, you might be forced to turn back if conditions become too difficult.

-If you do wish to attempt the F roads, then choose your car rental or campervan very carefully.
+If you do wish to attempt the F-roads, then choose your car rental or campervan very carefully.
 Driving cars is one thing, a motorhome or campervan is another.
 Not all vehicles are suitable, so make sure the insurance covers you.
-If you’re browsing our campervans, pick a Dacia Duster 4x4 with roof tent, Subaru 4x4 Forester with a tent or a VW Transporter 4x4.
-These vehicles are able to cope with much of what the F roads throw at them, but that might not include water crossings in all scenarios.
+If you’re browsing our campervans, know that you're going to need a 4x4 no matter what.
+Pick a Dacia Duster 4x4 with roof tent, Subaru 4x4 Forester with a tent, or a VW Transporter 4x4.
+These vehicles are able to cope with much of what the F-roads throw at them, but that might not include water crossings in all scenarios.

 How do you tackle a river crossing?